risk-first/website/docs/thinking/Just-Risk.md

 ![Risk-First Diagram Language](/img/generated/introduction/all_risk_management_language.png)

 [Goals](../thinking/Glossary.md#goal) live inside our [Internal Model](../thinking/Glossary.md#internal-model), just like Risks.
-It turns out, that functionally, Goals and Risks are equivalent.
-For example, The Goal of "Implementing Feature X" is equivalent to mitigating "Risk of Feature X not being present".
+Functionally, Goals and Risks are equivalent.
+For example, the Goal of "Implementing Feature X" is equivalent to mitigating "Risk of Feature X not being present".

 Let's try and back up that assertion with a few more examples: